Big Island Forum

 For example: You make the basket out of sentences that are your considerations (thoughts, fears, doubts, and worries).
 Each sentence weaves a stronger basket.
 The stronger the basket the easier it is for the recipient (your parent(s)) to simply get your communication and to be with it appropriately, instead of overreacting.

 It might go like this: “Mom, I’ve got something I’d like to talk about.
 Is this a good time?
 I need you to sit down with me” You have to learn how to control others and you learn this with your parents.
 Choose to control the situation so that you have her full attention.
-If she’s on the Internet you won’t have her full attention.
+If she’s watching TV or on the Internet, you won’t have her full attention.
 Getting control, getting her attention, creates a context of importance.

-If she replies, “What’s it about?” (which is how parents wrest back the control) then you communicate to her, “I need to have you sit down with me.
+If she replies, “What’s it about?” (which is how parents wrest back control) then you communicate to her, using your words, “I need to have you sit down with me.
 Maybe we could do it after supper?
 I just don’t want to start talking until I have your full attention.”
-The words “communicate to her” here means that you don't have to use my words, simply get your point across.

 Now if you’re not used to talking to your parents like this, then this is where you begin to master fear.
 Choose to be assertive and in control.

 Now let's get to what this was about in the first place.
 Obviously, your parent(s) communicated "don’t date until" or whatever.
-You either argued with them or your stuffed your reaction.
-No matter, the fact is that you didn’t have the communication skills to cause them to see that you are mature and ready for dating, this is proof positive that they were right.
-Arrgh.
+You either argued with them or you stuffed your reaction.
+No matter, the fact is that you didn’t have the communication skills to cause them to see that you are mature and ready for dating, your sneakiness was proof positive that they were right.
+Argh.
 Not what you wanted to hear, yes?

-Another example: The fact that you didn't feel confident enough to argue and win your case for dating reveals that you don't yet have the communication skills it will take to fend off an amorous boy; boys simply won't take no from an immature wimp who is clearly not ready to date.
+Another example: The fact that you didn't feel confident enough to argue and win your case for dating reveals that you don't yet have the communication skills it will take to fend off an amorous boy; boys simply won't take no from an immature "easy" affection-starved wimp who is clearly not ready to date.
+Most likely, you will, using your present leadership-communication skills, dress sexy and set him up to repeatedly beg for sex; this, rather than declare up front.
+"Zero sex, is that OK?"
+Girls unconsciously con boys into using the exact words they want to hear so as to have sex; usually it's "I love you."
+A girl who has stopped hugging her father is hungry for affection and mistakes sex for love.

 The deception with your parents is a covert expression of disrespect and upset.
-Furthermore, it’s a communication that you have at least one, but most likely many other, deceits going with them and others.
-An enlighten parent knows that when a child breaks an agreement that it’s really about another broken agreement for which they have yet to catch/acknowledge.
+Furthermore, it reveals that you have at least one, but most likely many other, deceits with them and others.
+An enlightened parent knows that when a child breaks an agreement that it’s really about another broken agreement for which they have yet to catch/acknowledge you.

-You’re at the edge.
+You’re at a significant fork in the road.
 You have a choice, to restore your integrity with your parents or to continue on the long downhill slide to crashing and burning.
-Most adults accumulated so many unacknowledged childhood/teen perpetrations that they don’t pay themselves back until it really matters, when they have lots to lose, child, house, money, and health.
+Most adults have accumulated so many unacknowledged childhood/teen perpetrations that they don’t pay themselves back until it really matters, when they have lots to lose, such as a child, house, money, or health.
 You are fortunate in that your integrity is close enough to the surface (not too badly damaged) that your out-integrity bothered you enough to think about cleaning up the mess (you wrote this letter).
-Now that you’ve written it and read my reply, we’ll see if you were just pretending to be responsible or if in fact you will clean it up between you and your parents.
+Now that you’ve written it and have read my reply, we’ll see if you were just pretending to be responsible or if in fact you will clean it up between you and your parents.

 You need to communicate all the thoughts (including unacknowledged perpetrations) you have been withholding from your parents.
 Once you do you’ll find life working much better.
 Till then we won’t know for sure if your low grades and other dissatisfactions are about your communication skills or about the consequences of your integrity.